sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Alignment of Security Requirements

-Bitwarden uses [collectoins](https://help.bitwarden.com/article/collections/) for manaaging shares to groups of *secrets*.
+Bitwarden uses [collections](https://help.bitwarden.com/article/collections/) for managing shares to groups of *secrets*.
 Each indivual user to the share can be assigned RO/RW permissions as appropiate.
-Users with RW acccess to a collectoin can add, edit, or delete any Secret item contained within it.
+Users with RW acccess to a collection can add, edit, or delete any Secret item contained within it.

 #### UML Diagram